 Berries & yogurt

 In case you haven’t noticed a pattern yet: High protein — and high fiber — snacks are a breastfeeding mama’s best friend.
-So grab a cup of yogurt and a handful of berries, why don’t you?
+So another way to get a protein and fiber boost is to grab a cup of yogurt and top with a handful of berries.

 Hard boiled eggs

 Whether store-bought pre-packaged or boiled at home, eggs are the perfect mini-meal.
 They’re a low-fat, inexpensive protein choice, and since eggs contain choline, which helps with infant brain development, they’re great for pregnant and nursing moms.